jdanekrh/amqv7-workshop/labs/30-produce-consume.md

 # Producing and Consuming

-AMQ7 has many features.
+AMQ 7 has many features.
 We are going to work through a couple of those features, but at the end of this lab you should feel comfortable with some of the basics.
 We'll leave suggestions at the end for where to learn more about the other features not covered in this lab.

 ## Use cases: